 She has served several terms in the State legislature.
-She has been Chairman and is currently a Commissioner of the West Virginia Public Service Commission-a position that calls for the same kind of in-depth economic analysis she will need to bring to bear at the ITC.
+She has been Chairman and is currently a Commissioner of the West Virginia Public Service Commission a position that calls for the same kind of in-depth economic analysis she will need to bring to bear at the ITC.
 Ms. Lane also has many years of experience in the private practice of law.

 I was disappointed to learn that some of my colleagues on the other side of the aisle are opposed to reporting the President's nominee to the Senate for confirmation today.
 Some have raised the concern that they would like the next nominee for the ITC after Ms. Lane to be someone with agriculture experience.
 I agree with this position.
 That is why I will work to ensure that the next nominee has agriculture expertise and experience.
-But I don't understand why this concern is a reason to held up this pominee-who by the way grow up on a farm
+But I don't understand why this concern is a reason to hold up this nominee-who, by the way, grew up on a farm.
+We look forward this morning to learning more about our nominee and to moving